Student Life and Services

 The David Campus Center and the Barrette Center are commuter hubs on campus, with numerous lounges, TV access, fitness center, Cavalier Cafe, cafeteria, the Grille and more.
 For further information please contact the Director of Student Activities & Commuter Student Services located in the David Campus Center.

-Like everyone, college students face difficult life transitions and circumstances, experience painful emotions, and need assistance in developing clear and meaningful goals.
+Like everyone, students face difficult life transitions and circumstances, experience painful emotions, and need assistance in developing clear and meaningful goals.
 Counseling is a collaborative process that involves the development of a unique, confidential helping relationship.
 Counselors act as facilitators to help students better understand themselves and the world around them.
 Open and honest discussions of feelings, behaviors, relationships, life experiences, and circumstances with a trained counselor in a non-judgmental, safe, confidential environment enables individuals to grow towards greater freedom in making healthy choices and taking appropriate actions for more satisfying relationships, self-concept, academic progress, and life goals.

 Counseling Services is staffed by licensed professional clinical counselors, counseling interns, and graduate practicum students, trained to help students cope with a wide variety of educational, adjustment, and mental health issues.
 Counseling Services is free to all enrolled students.
 This office offers a confidential place to dis-cuss concerns when difficult situations arise, when problems seem overwhelming or options appear limited.
 Counseling Services staff work with the student to help identify strengths, locate support resources, and to begin a process of change and growth.
 Counseling Services staff will respect your values, choices, and life-style and will see you as an individual with your own unique strengths and limitations.